sicz/docker-baseimage/README.md

 make docker-push-all              # Push all project images to Docker Registry
 ```

-Use command `make` to simplify Docker container development tasks in
-directories with Docker image variants:
+Use the command `make` in directories with Docker image variants:
 ```bash
 make all                          # Remove the running containers, build a new image and run the current configuration tests make ci                           # Remove the running containers, build a new image and run the tests with all configurations